 Figure 1 shows age- and cause-specific contributions to the change in male life expectancy at birth between 1995 and 2005 (Panel A) and between 2005 and 2015 (Panel B).
 Vertical values enclosed in rectangles next to the y-axis represent age-specific contributions (in years), while the length of the bars correspond to cause-specific contributions by age (also in years).
 Overall cause-specific contributions across all ages are shown in the panel’s legend in parenthesis (in years).

 Among men, life expectancy at birth increased about twice as fast in 1995-2005 (2.1years) than in 2005-2015 (1.05 years).
 Most causes of death contributed to the improvement in life expectancy in 1995-2005 (except for diabetes, heart disease and accidents) implying that their underlying mortality rates reduced over the period.
 Importantly, homicide rates declined in 1995-2005 and this contributed to about one-fourth (0.45 years) of the overall gain in life expectancy in this period.
 Moreover, about 78% (0.36 years) of this contribution was due to reductions in homicide mortality between ages 15-49 (red bars in Figure 1, panel A).
 In contrast, the slowed down improvement in life expectancy in 2005-2015 was mainly the result of rising rates of homicide and heart disease (panel B), hence their negative contributions to the change.
 Contrary to the previous decade, about 98% (-0.27 years) of the negative contributions due to homicides resulted from worsening mortality rates between ages 15-49.
 Results for women suggest a continuous improvement in life expectancy over time with a negligible impact of homicides; in fact, homicide rates continuously declined since 1995 (Supplemental Material, figures S1-S4).
-For example, life expectancy increased by 1.3 years in 1995-2005 and by an additional year of life in 2005-2015; all these resulted from mortality improvements in most causes of death, except for diabetes and due to medically amenable conditions (e.g., infectious and respiratory diseases).
+For example, life expectancy increased by 1.3 years in 1995-2005 and by an additional year of life in 2005-2015; all these resulted from mortality improvements in most causes of death, except for diabetes and medically amenable conditions (e.g., infectious and respiratory diseases).
 These results clearly show the impact of homicides on average length of life with a particularly detrimental effect among young males.

 [Figure 1 about here]